How Climate Change Canceled the Grizzly Salmon Run

 But in 2014: nothing.
 The grass was tall.
 The gulls were svelte.
 And the salmon were mostly untouched.
 Foxes, eagles, and wolves took their fair share, but without the bears, these lesser predators made the tiniest of dents in the salmon population.
 Most of the fish died naturally.
 “There’d be piles of dead salmon, just molding,” says Armstrong.
 “The bacteria were eating them instead of the bears.”

 So where had the bears gone?
 Fortunately, at the beginning of the year, the team had collared around 15 of the animals to track their movements.
 As the data rolled in, the team noticed that the bears were up in the hillsides, far away from the streams.
 In particular, they were sticking to land that was covered in red elderberry bushes.
-And a team member from the U.S. Fish and Wildlife Service noticed that all the bear droppings that summer were full of elderberry skins.
+And Bill Leacock, a team member from the U.S. Fish and Wildlife Service, noticed that all the bear droppings that summer were full of elderberry skins.
 Bear scat is a horrendous mess when the animals gorge on salmon, but this stuff was very different in color and consistency.

 In most years, red elderberries only ripen from late August to early September, at the end of the salmon season.
 The two food sources don’t overlap, so the bears eat them in sequence, gorging on salmon before bingeing on berries.
 But, by looking at historical data, Deacy and Armstrong found that this natural timetable has changed.
 In Alaska, spring temperatures have increased and elderberries have been ripening earlier.
 In 2014, the berries ripened especially early, bringing them in sync with the spawning salmon.
 And it seems that whenever both items are on the menu simultaneously, the bears always choose berries.